-Unlike the prior version of this act, this act does not impose a presumption against the applicability of this act for property acquired in a non-community property state and held in a form that creates rights of survivorship.
+Unlike Section 2(2) of the UDCPRDA, this act does not impose a presumption against the applicability of this act for property acquired in a non-community property state and held in a

+1 form that creates rights of survivorship.
 See, e.g., Trenk v.
 Soheili, 273 Cal.
 Rptr.
 3d 184 (Ct.
-App.
+2 App.
 2d Cir.
 2d Div.
-2020) (stating that "the manner in which a married couple holds title to real property is not sufficient in itself to rebut the statutory presumption that is community property").
-Taking title to property in various forms is often a unilateral act that should not by itself serve as a presumption of partition of interests in a community asset.
-After all, a spouse may move to non-community property state and open a bank account with a pay-on-death designation to a friend or a sibling.
-Such an account should not be presumed to be excluded from this applicability of this act, as the relevant account may have been funded with community property acquired prior to the move.
-The ultimate treatment of the relevant account will depend upon whether it can be proved that the money in the account was traceable to community property.

-Section 6.
-Disposition of Property Rights at Death

-(a) Except as otherwise provided in subsection (b), oOne-half of the property to which

-1 this [act] applies belongs to the surviving spouse of a decedent and is not subject to disposition 2 by the decedent at death.
-3 (b) If, at death, a decedent purports to dispose of property belonging to the surviving 4 spouse to a third person and disposes of other property to the surviving spouse, the court 5 [may/must] require the surviving spouse to elect either to retain the disposition to the surviving 6 spouse or assert rights under this [act].
-7 (eb) Subject to subsection (d), oOne-half of the property to which this [act] applies 8 belongs to the decedent and is subject to disposition by the decedent at death.
-9 Alternative A 10 (\underline{dc}) The property that belongs to the decedent under subsection (\underline{eb}) is not subject to 11 elective-share rights of the surviving spouse.
-12 Alternative B 13 (dc) For the purpose of calculating the augmented estate and elective-share rights, the 14 property under subsection (a) is deemed to be property of the surviving spouse and property 15 under subsection (eb) is deemed to be property of the decedent.
-16 End of Alternatives 17 (ed) [Except for the purpose of calculating the augmented estate and elective-share rights 18 this] [This] section does not apply to property paid or transferred to the surviving spouse by 19 right of survivorship or under a revocable trust or other nonprobate transfer instrument.
-20 (fe) This section does not limit the right of a surviving spouse to [a homestead] [an 21 exempt property] [a family] allowance.
-22 (f) If the decedent at death purports to dispose of property belonging to the surviving 23 spouse to a third person and disposes of other property to the surviving spouse, this section does no not limit the authority of the court under other law to require that the spouse elect between retaining the disposition from the decedent or asserting rights under this [act].
+2020) (stating that "the manner in which a married couple holds title to real 3 property is not sufficient in itself to rebut the statutory presumption that is community 4 property").
+Taking title to property in various forms is often a unilateral act that should not by 5 itself serve as a presumption of partition of interests in a community asset.
+After all, a spouse 6 may move to non-community property state and open a bank account with a pay-on-death 7 designation to a friend or a sibling.
+Such an account should not be presumed to be excluded from 8 this applicability of this act, as the relevant account may have been funded with community 9 property acquired prior to the move.
+The ultimate treatment of the relevant account will depend 10 upon whether it can be proved that the money in the account was traceable to community 11 property.
+12 13 Section 6.
+Disposition of Property at Death (a) One-half of the property to which this [act] applies belongs to the surviving spouse of 14 15 a decedent and is not subject to disposition by the decedent at death.
+16 (b) One-half of the property to which this [act] applies belongs to the decedent and is 17 subject to disposition by the decedent at death.
+18 Alternative A 19 (c) The property that belongs to the decedent under subsection (b) is not subject to 20 elective-share rights of the surviving spouse.
+21 Alternative B 22 (c) For the purpose of calculating the augmented estate of the decedent and the electiveshare rights of the surviving spouse: 23 24 (1) property under subsection (a) is deemed to be property of the surviving 25 spouse; and 26 (2) property under subsection (b) is deemed to be property of the decedent.
+27 End of Alternatives 28 (d) [Except for the purpose of calculating the augmented estate of the decedent and the 29 elective-share rights of the surviving spouse, this [This] section does not apply to property

+1 transferred to the surviving spouse by right of survivorship or under a revocable trust or other